Owls at Le Bosquet, Pont-Farcy, 14380 France

 See here for a brief summary.François Leboulenger's analysis shows that although Le Bosquet/Le Boquet might be considered to be typical 'bocage' land, the lack of certain insectivores and small mammals/rodents in the owls' diet suggest they have been hunting over land more typical of intensive cereal crop production.
 This in turn is a measure of the degraded nature of the 'bocage' surrounding Le Bosquet.
 [Vast fields of maize, wheat and barley have progressively taken over from small mixed culture fields and pastureland.]

-François Leboulenger's findings show that our owls are eating ten different sorts of small mammals and among these the Water Shrew (Musaraigne aquatique) which shows our owls are hunting along the stream.
+François Leboulenger's findings show that our owls are eating ten different sorts of small mammals and among these the Water Shrew (Musaraigne aquatique) which indicates that our owls are hunting along our stream.

 He says the results are curious and unexpected and further analysis of pellets at this location (and in the Bocage Virois generally) is recommended.

-In 2012 we were again generously helped by Thierry Lefèvre who placed another two Barn Owl boxes in the roof space of a C16th barn at Le Boquet.
+In 2012 we were again generously helped by Thierry Lefèvre who placed another two Barn Owl boxes in the roof space of our abandoned C16th house at Le Boquet.

-One box uses a ventilation hole in the masonry of the wall while the other required us to cut a hole about 13cm x 8cm in the timber cladding of a hay-loft.
+One of the 2012 boxes uses a ventilation hole in the masonry of the wall while the other required us to cut a hole about 13cm x 8cm in the timber cladding of a hay-loft.

 Anyone interested in birds and the preservation, conservation or protection of their natural environments in the Normandy region should consider joining the Groupe Ornithologique Normand (GONm): 181 Rue d'Auge, 14000 Caen, France.
 Tel: +33 2 31 43 52 56 Fax: +33 2 31 93 27 07.
 Email GONm.